natfarleydev/prd-markdown/markdown/advanced/advancedCoreClassesDetails.markdown

 *Tunnel Runner (Su)*: At 8th level, you can move through tunnels and caves with ease.
 Activating this ability is a standard action.
-You can move across any stone surface as if under the effects of *[spider climb]*.
+You can move across any stone surface as if under the effects of *[Spider Climb]*.
 You can also see very well in darkness, gaining darkvision out to a range of 60 feet.
 If you already possess darkvision, extend the range by 60 feet.
 While underground, you also gain an insight bonus equal to your cleric level